Team News

 How the fan vote could change before kickoff

 The current ranking is not fixed.
 More kits will land, and some designs always improve once they appear in real match conditions instead of studio launch photos.
 Even so, the early leaders have already done the hard part by giving supporters a reason to remember them.
-In a tournament cycle this crowded, that first impression has real value.
+In a tournament phase this crowded, that first impression has real value.

 The fan vote will also shift once shirts are worn in big moments.
 A design tied to a strong win can rise quickly, while a hyped jersey can fade if it never feels iconic on the pitch.
 For now, the World Cup 2026 best kits race has a clear top group, and Argentina, Austria and Belgium have earned their place there before the opening whistle.